 UPDATE: CNET covers these new features and some other rumored updates in the below video:

 When will the changes take place?
-Beta users will test the update in the upcoming months and Google will talk about it in May, at their I/O event for sure.
+Beta users can test the update in the upcoming months and Google will likely talk about it in May at their I/O event.